 Ref.
 Question Policy Principles C2 Are bins secured or fire loading stored in a suitable location?
 (Please state bin type, location, if and how it is secured) Blocks of flats that have issues with the storage of bins are waiting bin storage areas.
 A three year plan is in place to build bin storage areas for all flats with issues.
-Answer Finding/Observation No Domestic sized wheelie bins present.
-The premises benefits from a fenced off waste bin storage area.
+Answer r Finding/Observation Yes Commercial sized and domestic sized wheelie bins present.
+The premises benefits from a fenced off waste bin storage area, which is shared with the neighbouring block.
+This is remote from the premises.